Profitable Stonefruit Research

 "So the fruit is harvest ready, but it's not actually ready to harvest."

-Download PDF presentation (Note: this document does not meet WCAG 2.0 accessibility guidelines.)
+PDF presentation: Are the fruit on your trees really ready to pick?
+(Note: this document does not meet WCAG 2.0 accessibility guidelines.)

 DA meter and resources